 Step 12: Address Silent Reflux (LPR)

 A quiet backflow of stomach acid to the throat.
 This tends to occur often at night.
-Evidence indicates that the teeth become exposed to the acid during these episodes.
+Evidence indicates that the teeth became exposed to the acid during these episodes.
 The individual remains unaware of the process.

 Why: A major cause of unexplained enamel erosion on the back sides of teeth.